Lincoln College of Technology-Melrose Park

 How Much Does It Cost to Attend Lincoln College of Technology-Melrose Park?
 Tuition, Net Price & Aid

-After financial aid, the average net price at Lincoln College of Technology-Melrose Park — the real out-of-pocket cost once federal grants and scholarships are applied — is about $25,598.
+The average net price at Lincoln College of Technology-Melrose Park, the amount students actually pay each year after federal grants and scholarships, is about $25,598.
 Students from families earning under $30,000 typically pay closer to $24,854 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $11,250.
+The median graduate leaves with about $11,250 in federal student loans.

 What Families Actually Pay